Bedni Bugyal

-Bedni Bugyal is a Himalayan Alpine meadow situated at an elevation of 3354 m in the Chamoli district of Uttarakhand state of India.
+Aali Bedni Bugyal is a Himalayan Alpine meadow situated at an elevation of 3354 m in the Chamoli district of Uttarakhand state of India.
 Bedni Bugyal falls on the way to Roopkund near Wan village.
 Trisul and Nanda Ghunti are clearly visible from here.
 This lush green meadow is adorned with blooms in a wide range of varieties.
 There is a small lake named Vaitarani (Bedni Kund) situated amidst the meadow.
 The rich flora of the area includes 'Brahm Kamal' or Saussurea obvallata.

 Cultural & Religious Significance

 Bedni Bugyal is an important stop on the famous Nanda Devi Raj Jat.
 It comes just before the last stop, Homkund, a sacred pond near Roopkund.
 The mysterious glacial lake of Roopkund is near Bedni Bugyal and is about 12 km away.
 One of the most revered places in Bedni Bugyal is Bedni Kund, which is a holy lake also known as Baitarni Kund.
 Near this pond, there is an ancient temple dedicated to Goddess Nanda Devi, a small temple of local deity Latu and other small carved shrines.
 Every year, a smaller pilgrimage of Nanda Devi Raj Jat concludes at the temples near Bedni Kund, while the grand twelve-yearly pilgrimage continues towards Homkund.

 During the pilgrimage, Bedni Kund becomes the center of important rituals.
 Devotees offer Pindas to their ancestors here.
 Many believe that taking a dip in this holy lake purifies the soul and brings God's blessings.
 A grand fair is held around the lake during the pilgrimage, where priests and devotees pray, sing hymns, and offer flowers and food to the deities.